MilenaJoanna/FinalProjectVistula/docs/Glossary.md

   <dt><strong>Neural Network (NN)</strong></dt>
   <dd>A group of interconnected artificial neurons that teaches computers to process data in a way that is inspired by the neurons in the human brain.</dd>

+<dt><strong>Reinforcement Learning from Human Feedback (RLHF)</strong></dt>
+  <dd>A machine learning technique where an agent learns from feedback directly provided by humans instead of predefined rewards.
+This approach helps machines learn effectively in complex environments where traditional signals may be sparse or unreliable.</dd>

   <dt><strong>Transformer</strong></dt>
   <dd>A deep learning model designed for various NLP tasks, such as language translation, text summarization, and language understanding.
 It relies on a mechanism called self-attention to process input sequences and capture relationships between different words or tokens.</dd>